Hierarchical Random Measures without Tables: Normalized hierarchical completely random vectors

+The subtlety of this hyperprior with respect to standard proposals is that, in general, it is dependent on the base measure $\tilde P_0$, since $\crm_0(\X)$ and $\crm_0/\crm_0(\X)$ are dependent.
+The only exception is the gamma CRM, which leads to Proposition~\ref{th:hdp_hyper}. \end{remark}

-The simplest and most widely used quantity to measure the dependence of random probabilities $\bm \tilde P = \bm \crm/\bm \crm(\X)$ is the pairwise linear correlation $\corr({\tilde P_i}(A),{\tilde P_j}(A))$, for a Borel set $A$.
-At the level of the random measures $\bm \crm$, its computation is a slight modification of the results in \citet[Section~8]{Sankhya2023}, where the expressions are derived by leveraging on the conditional independence structure.
-We report these results in Appendix~\ref{sec:proofs} (Proposition~\ref{th:moments}) and present an alternative proof that builds on their jointly infinitely divisible structure.
+In the following, we provide closed form expression for summary statistics encoding the mean, the variance, and the dependence structure of hCRVs.
+The simplest and most widely used measure of dependence between random probabilities $\bm \tilde P = \bm \crm/\bm \crm(\X)$ is the pairwise linear correlation $\corr({\tilde P_i}(A),{\tilde P_j}(A))$, for a Borel set $A$.
+Note that its expression does not depend on $A$, since normalized hCRVs are normalized homogeneous CRVs and thus belong to the class of multivariate species sampling processes \citep{Franzolini2025}.
+At the level of the random measures $\bm \crm$, its computation is a slight modification of \citet[Section~8]{Sankhya2024}, where the expressions are derived by leveraging on the conditional independence structure.
+We report these results in Proposition~\ref{th:moments}, and present an alternative proof that builds on their joint infinite divisibility.
 Interestingly, this second technique greatly simplifies the derivation in the normalized case.